seandorsett/charlie/Charlie_Integration_PRD.md

 - Compare results across different reports generated from their survey data

 **Example Interactions:**
-- "Charlie, what were my strongest areas in my survey?"
+- "Charlie, what were my strongest areas in my PSI Career Coaching Report?"
-- "Can you explain what my communication score means?"
+- "Can you explain Behavioral and Performance Strengths score, and if there are areas which I can improve on?"
-- "How do my leadership results compare across the different reports?"
+- "In my Relationships Reports, my Action vs. Reflection score is moderate.
+Is this good or bad?"

 ### 3.2 Administrator Persona
 **Description:** Administrative users with oversight responsibilities